 The Food and Beverage Services subdivision is expected to be highly affected by the outbreak of COVID-19.

 On 22 March, the New Zealand Government (Te Kawanatanga o Aotearoa) announced the closure of pubs and restaurants, including for takeaway services.
 This factor is expected to cause a significant decline in revenue for operators, which have been forced to cease trading.

 On 20 April, the New Zealand Government announced that Alert Level 4 restrictions would be relaxed from 28 April.
 From this date, food and beverage services operators are permitted to open for takeaway services, while remaining closed for dine-in services.
 This easing of restrictions is expected to limit the decline in subdivision revenue over the course of the pandemic.
-However, delivery services are increasingly being provided by online food ordering and delivery platforms.
+However, the anticipated rise in the unemployment rate will likely cause household incomes to fall, reducing the amount of money available to consumers for discretionary purchases of takeaway food.
+Additionally, delivery services are increasingly being provided by online food ordering and delivery platforms.
 These platforms can charge food and beverage providers substantial commissions for their services.
 Greater demand from these services is expected to reduce subdivision profitability over the course of the pandemic.